autistic-symposium/blockchains-security-toolkit/advanced_expert/attack_reviews/top_immunefi_vulnerabilities/enzyme.md

 <br>

-* Using a flashloan from `IdleTokenGovernance.sol` affected the `totalSupply` fo the Idle tokens, which was used to calculate the price of the token.
+* Using a flashloan from `IdleTokenGovernance.sol` affected the `totalSupply` of the Idle tokens, which was used to calculate the price of the token.
 * Price calculations were based on the `totalNav / totalSupply` of the tokens.
 * It's worth noting the initial Idle Token integration was with v4, which did not have any flashloan logic.
 That was later added in v5, thus unintentionally introducing a bug into Enzyme's Finance protocol.